Tradition and history meet spectacular natural beauty in a country that has plenty to inspire every traveler

 Nestled off the northwestern coast of Africa, each one of the Canary Islands has its own distinct personality and allure.
 That being said, the largest and most inhabited island, Tenerife, is the one you simply can’t leave Spain without seeing.
 Tenerife earned the nickname “Island of Eternal Spring” due to its fabulous springlike climate with endless sunshine year-round.
 But this utopian beach haven isn’t all about fun in the sun.
 Part of what makes Tenerife such an unbeatable travel destination is its jaw-dropping scenery inland — the most unmissable of which is the Parque Nacional del Teide, a 75-square-mile national park in the central part of the island.
 Inside the park you’ll instantly notice the 12,000-mile-high volcano, Teide, which is Spain’s tallest peak and the third-tallest volcano in the world.
 With over 20 trails to choose from, hiking around the volcano provides one of the best natural experiences in all of Spain.

 If dancing the sand off your feet after a day of lounging on the beach is on your to-do list, look no further than the Balearic islands.
 Consisting of four main islands — Ibiza, Menorca, Mallorca, and Formentera — these Mediterranean island destinations aren’t just for people who want to stay out until sunrise.
 While Ibiza has a bustling nightlife scene, islands like Majorca and Menorca offer a more relaxed, cosmopolitan vibe with great shopping, world-class restaurants, and stunning architecture.
-Book plane tickets in advance from nearby Barcelona for hour-long flights costing sometimes as little as $30 roundtrip.
+Book plane tickets in advance from nearby Barcelona for low cost hour-long flights.

 Being one of the two major metropolises in all of Spain, there’s not much Barcelona doesn’t have to offer to the average traveler.
 Start your stay in the Catalan capital by going straight to La Boqueria.
 While this public market is often viewed as an overly crowded tourist destination, it’s earned that reputation for a reason.
 Here you can get the taste of Spain every visitor deserves by dining on the cooked foods and fresh ingredients that make Barcelona the culinary hub it’s known to be.
 Lined with several tapas bars and cafes, it’s plenty more than just a place to stop for groceries.
 The city beaches in Barcelona are a great place to unwind after a day of visiting architectural masterpieces like Sagrada Famílla.
 Started by the late, great Catalan architect Antoni Gaudí, this minor basilica is actually still under construction.
 With countless awe-inspiring facades, towering spires, and hyper-detailed displays of craftsmanship, Sagrada Famílla is one of Europe’s most revered and must-see structural marvels.